-Even mentioning the fact that driving a truck can be dangerous will frequently initiate a fascinating conversation about all of the “close calls” an average truck driver will have had over the years.
+Truck drivers are aware of just how dangerous their job can be.
+In fact, even mentioning the fact that driving a truck can be dangerous will frequently initiate a fascinating conversation about all of the close calls an average truck driver will have had over the years.

-We’ve found that in addition to being interested in getting a disability insurance policy, most truck drivers will also have a life insurance policy in place especially since many life insurance companies are now offering no medical exam life insurance options which has been enormously helpful in insuring truck drivers that drive all across the country!
+We’ve found that in addition to being interested in getting a disability insurance policy, most truck drivers will also have a life insurance policy in place especially since many life insurance companies are now offering no medical exam life insurance options.

 This is either because most truck drivers don’t fully understand exactly what a disability insurance policy will do for them or its because their skeptical that a disability insurance policy ultimately “pay out” in the event that them become too sick or injured to continue working.

-We’ve chosen to write this article so that we can “shed” some light on exactly what disability insurance policies are.
-As well as provide some insight on what an “average” truck driver should try to avoid when purchasing a disability insurance policy so that they won’t be left disappointed or feeling “cheated” if heaven forbid they ever needed to use their policy in the future.
+We’ve chosen to write this article to shed some light on disability insurance policies for truck drivers.
+As well as provide some insight on what an average truck driver should try to avoid when purchasing a disability insurance policy so that they won’t be left disappointed or feeling cheated if they ever needed to use their policy in the future.

-For those truck drivers out there that you don’t actually need a disability insurance policy because aspects of your auto and health insurance may be enough coverage to protect you in the event of an accident, let’s just take a moment or two to discuss exactly what disability insurance is and why as a truck driver it is something that you should definitely consider purchasing.
+For those truck drivers that aren't sure if they actually need a disability insurance policy because of existing auto and health insurance let’s take a moment or two to discuss exactly what disability insurance is and why as a truck driver it is something that you should definitely consider purchasing.

-Despite the fact that most “common folks” think that as a truck driver all you do is sit in your truck all day, the plain truth of it is that driving a truck can often times be quite labor intensive.
+Despite the fact that most people think that as a truck driver all you do is sit in your truck all day, the plain truth of it is that driving a truck can often times be quite labor intensive.

-Driving a truck is also going to require you to demonstrate quite a bit of stamina, frequently forcing you to work long hours at all sorts of “odd” hours!
+Driving a truck is going to require you to demonstrate quite a bit of stamina, frequently forcing you to work long hours at all sorts of odd hours.

 With all of this hard work, its easy to see why in addition to being at risk of being involved in a serious motor vehicle accident, truck drivers aren’t immune to other tragedies that could take place as well.
 Tragedies such as: